HyVar/gentoo_to_mspl/README.md

 and the use flag configuration is saved in a `package.use` file.
 The bash script can be executed to install the desired packages.

-Note that HyPortage when a package can not be installed will worn the user that can also use the tool in the explain modality to understand why the desired configuration can not be reached.
+Note that HyPortage when a package can not be installed will warn the user that can also use the tool in the explain modality to understand why the desired configuration can not be reached.

 This work is based on the theory of Software Product Line and Multi-Software Product Line,